Police Current Space

 This is the working space at the Community Building used by the Police Department

 Kalama provides its residents with the following services in its efforts to provide a healthy, safe, and welcoming environment to live, work, and play.
 As residents you elect the City Council and Mayor to make the decisions on community needs.
 The Mayor, City Council and Staff welcome public input and encourage you to get involved in the Community.
-City Council meetings are held on the first and third Wednesdays of every month at City Hall, 320 N. First St. Kalama.
+City Council meetings are held on the first and third Thursdays of every month in the City Council Chambers, 320 N. First St. Kalama.

 Notary Services – no charge for residents